 Cost of the Home Improvement

 The lender will consider the cost of the home improvements in their assessment to give you an idea of the amount you will need to get from remortgaging.
-There is a lot to consider when calculating the amount of money, you will need for a home improvement.
+There is a lot to consider when calculating the amount of money, you will need for home improvement.

 These range from planning permission, builders, materials etc. It is sometimes best to anticipate that you will need a little extra in the event that an unforeseen cost should occur.
 Once your lender approves the total cost needed from the remortgage, they will help you search for the best rates available on the remortgage market.
 It is important that you make the remortgage work for you in a cost-effective way.

 Your home is worth £300,000 and your current mortgage is for £150,000.
-You want to build and extension onto your property that will cost £25,000.
+You want to build an extension onto your property that will cost £25,000.
 When remortgaging, you can switch to a brand-new mortgage for £175,000.
 This will pay off your current mortgage and leave you with the £25,000 you need for the home improvement.

 Our experts will tell you that there are many things to consider before remortgaging as it may be more beneficial financially for you to do a further advance with your existing lender.
 All options will be considered.
 We take the hard work out of the process by considering the following for you: